zhaoyao91/xclient/README.md

 a normal link component as `<a/>` except that if props.href is specified, clicking it will not trigger page reloading but only change the url.

+### locationState
+**singleton**

+a singleton representing the browser location and providing apis to get, manipulate and listen to changes of the location.

+- methods
+  - getPath(): string - return the pathname with query string
+  - getPathname(): string - return the pathname
+  - getQuery(): object - return the query object
+  - setPath(path)
+  - setPathname(pathname)
+  - setQuery(query)
+  - subscribe(callback): id - callback is func({path, pathname, query})
+  - unsubscribe(id) - id is the id returned from subscribe

 ### mountRootView
 **func(component)**